stanbaek/ece487/_sources/PythonIntermediate.md

     else:
         print("It is an invalid play")
     ```
-1. You can also use more `Pythonic` code to further simplify it using Python's `in` keyword:
+1. This code can be further simplified using Python's `in` keyword:
     ```Python
     hand = input("What would you like to play? ")  # This is Pythonic
     if hand in  ("Rock", "Paper", "Scissors"):